Third Year Clerkships - Core Clerkship in Medicine - MED 30000

 Students are scheduled for learning time in the Patient Simulation Center beginning with "Sterile Technique".
-"Basic Skills Lab" includes learning proper technique for canulation of peripheral veins for IVs/INT or phlebotomy; urinary catheter insertion; and NGT placement (if time allows) is the second scheduled lab.
+"Basic Skills Lab" includes learning proper technique for canulation of peripheral veins for IVs/INT or phlebotomy; Lumbar Puncture; Ultrasound guided-CVL; Arthrocentesis; Arterial line and Para/Thoracentesis.
 Students are encouraged to perfect basic skills of phlebotomy, arterial punctures and IV needle placement during this time.
-The student is encouraged to then return to the OR Holding room where R.N.s allow students to place catheters in pre-op patients.
 The third lab is "Ultrasound Guided Central Line Placement."
 The student is taught hands on operation of an ultrasound machine for noting proper landmarks prior to placing internal jugular vein catheter.
 The student is able to practice not only Internal Jugular but also subclavian vein insertion if time permits.
 The fourth regularly scheduled lab is for lumbar puncture.
-Opportunities to observe and often perform diagnostic procedures such as thoracentesis, paracentesis, and joint aspiration occur throughout the rotation but are not part of simulation learning at this time.

 Janet L. Purkey, MD